pietromandracci/pysica/doc/ccpla/ccpla_manual.rst

 Once installed, you can run the *ccpla* script from the console using the following command::

-$ python3 -m pysica.plasmapro.ccpla [options]
+$ python3 -m pysica.plasma.ccpla.ccpla [options]

 where *[options]* states for a list of options you can give to the script.
 A list of the available options can be obtained by typing::

-$ python3 -m pysica.plasmapro.ccpla -h
+$ python3 -m pysica.plasma.ccpla.ccpla -h

 The *-g* option runs the GUI instead of the text-based script::

-$ python3 -m pysica.plasmapro.ccpla -g
+$ python3 -m pysica.plasma.ccpla.ccpla -g

 Command line options